Governess: In the United Kingdom

-The governess occupied a uniquely awkward position in the Victorian household, because she was neither a servant nor a member of the host family.
+In the Victorian household, the governess was neither a servant nor a member of the host family.
 She worked in the upper-class home of the landed gentry or aristocracy.
 She herself had a middle-class background and education, yet was paid for her services.
-As a sign of this social limbo, she frequently ate on her own, away from the rest of the family and servants.
+As a sign of this social limbo, she frequently ate on her own, away from both the family and the servants.
 By definition, a governess was an unmarried woman who lived in someone else's home, which meant that she was subject to their rules.
 In any case, she had to maintain an impeccable reputation by avoiding anything which could embarrass or offend her employers.
 If a particular governess was young and beautiful, the lady of the house might well perceive a potential threat to her marriage and enforce the governess's social exclusion more rigorously.
 As a result of these various restrictions, the lifestyle of the typical Victorian governess was often one of social isolation and solitude, without the opportunity to make friends.
 The fact that her presence in the household was underpinned by an employment contract emphasized that she could never truly be part of the host family.

 However, being a governess was one of the few legitimate ways by which an unmarried, middle-class woman could support herself in Victorian society.
-The majority of governesses were women whose fortunes had drastically declined, due to perhaps the death of their father or both of their parents, or the failure of the family business, and had no relatives willing to take them in.
-Not surprisingly, her position was often depicted as one to be pitied, and the only way out of it was to get married.
+The majority of governesses were women whose fortunes had drastically declined (e.g. Sarah Bennett), due to perhaps the death of their father or both of their parents, or the failure of the family business, and had no relatives willing to take them in.
+Her position was often depicted as one to be pitied, and the only way out of it was to get married.
 It was difficult for a governess to find a suitable husband because most of the eligible men she encountered were her social superiors, who preferred a bride from within their own social class, particularly since such women generally had better financial resources.

 Once a governess's charges grew up, she had to seek a new position, or, exceptionally, might be retained by a grown daughter as a paid companion.